rrikiliba/cat_proof_alarm_system/README.md

 Riccardo Libanora:

-- Raspberry pi pico w code development
+- Raspberry pi pico w electronics and code development
 - Esp32 code development
-- Orange pi zero 2w code development
+- Orange pi zero 2w electronics and code development
 - Mqtt broker and topics, network setup
 - "How to run the project" section of documentation